arsaboo/beets-metaimport/README.md

 ### Configuration Options

 - `sources`: List of metadata sources in order of preference.
-Values from sources listed earlier will take precedence in case of conflicts.
-Currently supported sources:
+Values from sources listed earlier will take precedence in case of conflicts. **Only include supported sources listed above.**
-  - `jiosaavn` (requires beets-jiosaavn plugin)
-  - `youtube` (requires beets-youtube plugin)
 - `exclude_fields`: List of fields to exclude from metadata import
 - `merge_strategy`: How to handle conflicting values:
   - `priority`: Use values from the first source that provides them (default)